pmiller50/Ames_Housing/.ipynb_checkpoints/README-checkpoint.md

 Since $3,122 is less than 5%, we reject the null hypothesis **H<sub>0</sub>**.

-The six close neighborhoods each had their own coefficent value, which showed different behavior within the neighborhoods.
+The seven close neighborhoods each had their own coefficent value, which showed different behavior within the neighborhoods.

 For example, Crawford had the highest impact, being over $3600, while the worst performing was the